gayathriravipati/Illumio/README.md

 Input Files:

-predefined.txt	- Contains a list of unique predefined words, one word in each line, which are alphanumeric randomwords.txt	-  Contains multiple lines, each line have multiple words
+predefined.txt	- Contains a list of unique predefined words, one word in each line, which are alphanumeric randomwords.txt	-  Contains multiple lines, each line having multiple words

 Here are the assumptions: